GrammaTech/j8-tests/Readme.md

     * All the test family should be under test directory

-### Adding a new IR
+### Adding a new IR/test family

+To add a new test family and associated IR, you should:
-* A 'IR' is a way for a tool to communicate with the test infrastructure.
-It is emitted by an adapter (see above) and evaluated by the evaluator.
-A well designed IR should be tool independent, and communicate enough information to verify multiple properties of the tool.
+* Design the IR carefully so that it is tool-independent and contains enough information to verify multiple properties of the tool
-* Adding an 'IR' amounts to writing a new adapter for one or more tools (see above) and writing an evaluator (also see above) for some property of that IR.
+* Add an adapter for one or more tools and the new IR, as explained above
+* Add one or more tests/test evaluators, as explained above

 ### Documentation guidelines

-When extending the test suite, add documentation to cover at least the following details.
+When extending the test suite, add to this README documentation that covers at least the following details.

 * When adding a new application
   * general info such as purpose (e.g. "this is a mail server application")